7 MIN READ

 Other Late Season Ear Feeding Insects

-Stalk and Ear Rots4,5
+Stalk and Ear Rots

 There are several stalk and ear rots that can occur.
 Stalk rots are frequently favored by good to excellent growing conditions early in the season that encourage maximum kernel set and development followed by stress during grain fill.
 Carbohydrate remobilization, unbalanced soil nutrients, compaction, and lack of sunny days are some stress factors that may predispose the plant to infection by stalk rots.
-Common stalk rots include: Anthracnose (Figure 2a), Diplodia, Fusarium, Gibberella (Figure 2b), and charcoal rot.
+Common stalk rots include Anthracnose (Figure 2a), Diplodia, Fusarium, Gibberella (Figure 2b), and charcoal rot.4,5

 Figure 2. (a) Anthracnose stalk rot and (b) Gibberella stalk rot.

 Scouting during late season grain fill can help prioritize fields for harvest and identify possible management tactics to help reduce the incidence for the following year.
-The pinch or push test can be used to evaluate stalk strength and provide an indication of possible plant lodging by randomly assessing at least 100 plants per field.
+The pinch or push test can be used to help evaluate stalk strength and provide an indication of possible plant lodging by assessing at least 100 plants randomly per field.

 • Pinch plants at one of the lower internodes above the brace roots.
 If the stalk collapses easily, then it is more prone to lodging.